 Today NAZO has been working for over 10 years.
 The initial excessive euphoria gave way to a daily commitment.
 We all - in Germany, as well as in Afghanistan - had to resolve many problems over the years and we have learned a lot from it.
 But more important is the feeling of success when reserved, suppressed women and girls with hanging shoulders become open and independent women with an upright walk, looking into your eyes with confidence.
 Today they have learned different professions and can - as Afghan women would put it - "earn their bread themselves".
 Nowadays they stand tall and sell the NAZO products within and outside Afghanistan.

-The small projects which are managed by local inhabitants can react to the respective national customs and habits.
-They can take into account patriarchal structures and sensitivities.
-The locals know the mentality and problems of the people they are taking care of and thus can work very effectively and achieve sustainable successes.
+The small projects, which are managed and supervised locally by local people, can respond to the respective national customs and traditions, can take into account the partiarchal structures and sensitivities.
+The locals know the mentality and the problems of the people they take care of and can thus work very effectively and achieve sustainable success.